Youth-crime taskforce cut

 “Those two positions ultimately carry a full case load and would see approximately 40 young people per year and their families on top of that, so we’re talking about 80-plus families impacted in our direct community in the southern region.”

-YSAS provides early intervention programs and services to at-risk young people between 10-17 years who either have had encounters with police or had their worried parents calling YSAS for help.
+YSAS provides early intervention programs, drug, alcohol and mental health services to people as young as 25-years-old.
+Their Youth Support Service focus on early intervention and crime prevention to at-risk young people between 10-17 years who either have had encounters with police or had their worried parents calling YSAS for help and some even self-refer.

 The workers help to divert young people away from crime, support them to integrate back within the community through education, employment, social and recreational activities.